 - You want support convincing internal stakeholders of the benefits of strategic procurement.

 As you can see, the maturity and development of a procurement division can vary drastically.
 However, this is a critical point because it will determine the set of best procurement procedures you employ.

-So…if establishing a set of best procurement procedures is dependent on the stage of a respective procurement function, is it possible to draft a set of best procurement procedures that all can refer to?
+So…if establishing a set of smarter purchasing procedures is dependent on the stage of a respective procurement function, is it possible to draft a set of best procurement procedures that all can refer to?

 Good question.
 Unfortunately, the answer is…not exactly.
 Establishing one blanket set of best procurement procedures for everyone involved in the procurement realm isn’t particularly effective.

 That said, it is instructive to compile a list of questions every procurement function can ask, regardless of its situation.
 The answers to the questions will give a better picture of the best procurement procedures one can and should establish within their organization.

 As with the stages of procurement listed above, here’s a list from PwC:

 - Is procurement working effectively with the business units to support the company’s strategy?